-After you decide how many days you wish to visit, next is purchasing your park tickets!
+After deciding how many days you wish to visit, purchasing your park tickets is next!
 Here’s a brief breakdown of options:

 Coming to Japan is pricey, depending on where you live.
 You will have to think about flights, hotels, food, transportation, and how many more suitcases you will need to buy to hold all your exclusive Disney merchandise!

 Here’s a list of average costs for various items at the resort.
 Keep in mind that prices do vary and are subject to change.
 Use xe.com to convert into your currency: